jensortenholm/okdlab/README.md

 ### Edit cloud_init.cfg

+The utility server is configured using cloud-init.
+As load-balancing is done differently depending on your deployment scenario, this file is provided in two different versions.
+One for the three master, three worker node scenario (cloud_init-3workers.cfg), and one for the three master nodes only scenario (cloud_init-onlymasters.cfg).

-The utility server is configured using cloud-init, so edit the cloud_init.cfg and update IP addresses, domainnames, passwords etc.
+Copy the file you want to cloud_init.cfg, and customize it to your needs, updating IP addresses, domainnames, passwords etc.

 ## Install